* Brown says wants investigation by UK financial watchdog

 Brown also attacked Goldman over a report in Britain’s Sunday Times newspaper that the bank planned to pay its staff more than 3.5 billion pounds ($5.6 billion) for three months’ work, including 600 million pounds to 5,500 London-based staff.

 “I am shocked at this moral bankruptcy.
 This is probably one of the worst cases that we have seen,” he said.

 “If this is proved to be the case, they have got to return that money.
-I cannot allow this to continue,” he said.
+I cannot allow this to continue,” he added.

-Goldman Sachs declined to comment on the level of any bonuses, which would not be paid until the end of the year.
-(Additional reporting by Tim Castle and Mark Potter; Edward Taylor and Martin Zwiebelberg in Frankfurt.
-Additional reporting by Steve Eder in New York and Donna Smith in Washington; editing by Elaine Hardcastle, Bernard Orr)
+Goldman Sachs declined to comment on the level of any bonuses, which would not be paid until the end of the year. ($1=.6233 Pound) (Additional reporting by Tim Castle and Mark Potter; Edward Taylor and Martin Zwiebelberg in Frankfurt; Steve Eder in New York and Donna Smith in Washington; Editing by Elaine Hardcastle and Maureen Bavdek)